My Name Is Joe

 My Name Is Joe is a 1998 British romantic drama film directed by Ken Loach.
-The film stars Peter Mullan as Joe Kavanagh, an unemployed recovering alcoholic in Glasgow, Scotland who meets and falls in love with a health visitor, played by Louise Goodall.
+The film stars Peter Mullan as Joe Kavanagh, an unemployed recovering alcoholic in Glasgow, Scotland, who meets and falls in love with a health visitor, played by Louise Goodall.
 David McKay plays his troubled friend Liam.
 The film's title is a reference to the ritualised greeting performed in Alcoholics Anonymous meetings, as portrayed in the film's opening scene.

 The movie was mainly filmed in the council estates of Glasgow and filling small roles with local residents, many of whom had drug and criminal pasts.

 The film won awards in many film festivals, including Best Actor for Mullan at the 1998 Cannes Film Festival.
 The British Film Institute ranked the film 91st in its 1999 BFI Top 100 British films list.

 Plot

 The film begins with Joe Kavanagh at an Alcoholics Anonymous meeting, relaying an experience from his past.
-Then, faking a police raid, Joe spooks his friends whom he coaches in a local football match.
-On the way to pick up Liam, a former junkie who Joe is fond of, they are cut off by a woman who is a health visitor serving Liam, his girlfriend Sabine, and their son Scott, assessing their culpability for welfare.
-Joe insists that Liam come to the game but Sarah, the health visitor, protests.
-Dropping off Liam after the match, Joe watches as Liam and Sabine have a confrontation outside their home with some thugs.
-He later spots Sarah outside the local health center, and flirts with her, offering to help her with her wallpaper.
-While working on Sarah's flat with his close friend Shanks, Joe spots a social worker taking photographs of him working, which violates his welfare policies.
+On the way to pick up Liam, a former junkie whom Joe is fond of, for a football match, they are cut off by Sarah, a health visitor serving Liam, his girlfriend Sabine and their son Scott.
+Dropping off Liam after the match, Joe watches as Liam and Sabine have a confrontation outside their home with several thugs.
+He later spots Sarah outside a health center and flirts with her, offering to help her with her wallpaper.
+While at Sarah's, Joe spots a social worker taking photographs of him working, which violates his welfare policy.
 Joe grows enraged and threatens the social worker, attacking the car with his painting supplies.
-Later, while eating dinner, Joe reveals to Sarah that he is a recovering alcoholic.
+Later while eating dinner, Joe tells Sarah that he is a recovering alcoholic.

-Joe is called before social services to explain his alleged breaking of welfare policy, and the worker reveals that Sarah wrote in and insisted that the work was done as a personal favor, not for money.
-Joe visits the local health center to thank Sarah for intervening on his behalf and asks her on a date.
-Sarah is apprehensive about going on a date with Joe based on his strange behavior, but her receptionist friend Maggie says she is overthinking things.
+Joe is called before social services to explain his alleged violation of welfare policy, where he learns that Sarah intervened on his behalf, saying he was working as a favour and not for money.
+Joe visits the health center to thank Sarah for intervening and asks her on a date.
+She is apprehensive about going on a date with Joe based on his strange behavior.
 After the date, Sarah locks her keys out of the flat and Joe suggests that she stay with him, stressing that he is not trying to sleep with her.
 Joe shares stories of his past with Sarah, and she presses him about why he stopped drinking.
-Joe is hesitant at first, but explains that he stopped drinking because he brutally beat a previous romantic partner while he was heavily intoxicated, and that he is deeply ashamed of himself.
+Joe is hesitant at first, but explains that he stopped drinking because he brutally beat a previous romantic partner while drunk.